Susan Rosenberg: Activism and imprisonment

 In an interview with the radio show Democracy Now, Rosenberg said that she was "totally and profoundly influenced by the revolutionary movements of the '60s and '70s".
 She became active in feminist causes, and worked in support of the Puerto Rican independence movement and the fight against the FBI's COINTELPRO program.
 Rosenberg joined the May 19th Communist Organization, a female-led clandestine group working in support of the Black Liberation Army and its offshoots (including assistance in armored truck robberies), the Weather Underground and other revolutionary organizations.

 Rosenberg was charged with a role in bombings at the U.S. Capitol, the U.S. National War College and the New York Patrolmen's Benevolent Association building, but these charges were dropped as part of a plea deal by other members of her group.

-Arrested in November 1984 for possession of over 750 lbs of explosives, after two years underground following the Brink's robbery, Rosenberg was convicted in March 1985 by a federal jury in New Jersey and given a 58-year-sentence.
+Arrested in November 1984 for possession of over 750 lbs of explosives, after three years underground following the Brink's robbery, Rosenberg was convicted in March 1985 by a federal jury in New Jersey and given a 58-year-sentence.
 Supporters said this was sixteen times the national average for such offenses.
 Her lawyers contended that, had the case not been politically charged, Rosenberg would have received a five-year sentence.

 Rosenberg was one of the first two inmates of the High Security Unit (HSU), an isolation unit in the basement of the Federal Correctional Institution (currently the Federal Medical Center) in Lexington, Kentucky.
 Allegations were made that the unit was an experimental underground political prison that practiced isolation and sensory deprivation.
 The women were subject to 24-hour camera surveillance and frequent strip searches, and were given only limited access to visitors or to exercise.
 After touring the unit, the American Civil Liberties Union denounced it as a "living tomb", and Amnesty International called it "deliberately and gratuitously oppressive".
 After a lawsuit was brought by the ACLU and other organizations, the unit was ordered closed by a federal judge in 1988 and the prisoners transferred to regular cells.

 Rosenberg was transferred to various prisons around the country, including FCI Coleman, Florida, FCI Dublin, California and, finally, FCI Danbury, Connecticut.
 In prison, she devoted herself to writing and to AIDS activism, and obtained a master's degree from Antioch University.
 Speaking at a 2007 forum, Rosenberg said that writing "became the mechanism by which to save my own sanity".
 She added that she began writing partly because the intense isolation of prison was threatening to cut her off completely from the real world and that she did not want to lose her connection to that world.